 Have you ever had that question cross your mind?
-There’s so much to attend to: work, kids, relationships, personal growth.
+There’s so much to attend to work, kids, relationships, personal growth.
 It is easy to get overwhelmed.
-Being very busy and checking off the do list feels great in the moment until you realize that you are on a hamster wheel going nowhere.
+Being very busy and checking off the do list feels great at that moment until you realize that you are on a hamster wheel going nowhere.
 Yet feeling busy and in control is an addiction that keeps you on that wheel.

-Stop the wheel for few moments.
+Stop the wheel for a few moments.
 Take a step back and calibrate where you are.